huan/sidecar/README.md

 ## Special thanks

 Thanks to Quinton Ashley [@quinton-ashley](https://github.com/quinton-ashley) who is the previous owner of NPM name `sidecar` and he transfer this beautify name to me for publishing this project after I requested via email.
 Appreciate it!
+(Jun 29, 2021)

 ## Author